fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    first-generation boundary condition purely defined by differential equations, originally invented by Gerrit Mur in the 1980s.
-It has a moderate computational overhead, but it works only if the E&M wave is orthogonal to the boundary and has a well-defined phase velocity (e.g. the speed of light).
+It has a moderate computational overhead, but it works only if the E&M wave is traveling at a direction orthogonal to the boundary, with a well-defined phase velocity (e.g. the speed of light).
 Thus, reflections may cause errors if strong radiation exists due to imperfect absorption.

 #. **Perfectly Matched Layer (PML)**.
 This is the
    second-generation boundary condition proposed in the 1990s, modeling